 - Be up to date with your immunizations

 - Possess a current CPR card

-New Mexico CNA Training & Testing Costs
+New Mexico CNA Classes & Testing Costs

-Certification costs vary in the state of New Mexico depending on when and where you get your training.
+Certification costs vary in the state of New Mexico depending on when and where you get your classes.
 CNA classes in New Mexico may cost anywhere from $400 to $1,650 for tuition, which might not include textbook costs, uniform costs, etc. Because these programs are very often short-term there aren’t many options for financial aid, but it is suggested you discuss your options with a financial aid adviser.
-The costs of your training though can be reimbursed by your first employer following certification.
+The costs of your classes though can be reimbursed by your first employer following certification.
 If a Medicaid-funded institution employs or offers you employment the state will fund your testing fees.
-For another list of locations offering CNA training in New Mexico, follow this link.
+For another list of locations offering CNA classes in New Mexico, follow this link.

 If all of this sounds like CNA classes might be right for you, the following list are a few suggestions on where to get started.
-Each of these facilities offers training or classes.
+Each of these facilities offers classes.
 Please contact the organizations directly through the linked website for information on tuition.
 Because New Mexico is so sparsely populated most of the classes available can be found in Albuquerque, but we have listed some other options in other cities.

 |Training Program||City||Zip Code||Phone|